 Online learning has the potential to revolutionize education in Africa as it’s already doing in other parts of the world.

 Students appear to be benefiting and teachers feel rescued from a life of monotony.
 The earlier online education is embraced, the faster we will ascend to relevance and then greatness.
-Schools, policy makers, parents, teachers and even our kids, should be open to, and pro-active towards growth using technology.
-It would be a wise path to follow.
+Schools, policymakers, parents, teachers, and even our kids, are already more open to, and pro-active towards growth using technology.
+It is a wise path to follow.